Lower back, hip and pubic pain?

 Will yoga help or make it worse?

 These have become so common that they seem normal.
-Having experienced all of these in my four pregnancies, it makes me quite angry when clients tell me that they have been given the impression that they have to ‘put up with it.’
+Having experienced all of these in my four pregnancies, it is most upsetting when clients tell me that they have been given the impression that they have to ‘put up with it.’
 With yoga, physiotherapy and osteopathy you can manage – if not resolve- pain and dysfunction in the sacro-iliac joints, hips and groin, and pubis.

 It is also vital that you let me know about your pain prior to joining a class.
 At the start of each class, ‘pregnancy niggles’ are discussed and you can remind me then, too.
 You will be amongst others with similar physical issues.
 During yoga, we can work through movements that are helpful and discuss modifications in day-to-day life to help you.
 You will learn to ease pain and strengthen the muscles you need most in pregnancy and childbirth.